EHRI/DataIntegrationLabResources/Bundesarchiv/README.md

 # Bundesarchiv

-The Bundesarchiv offers an export through their Open Data portal [https://open-data.bundesarchiv.de/](https://open-data.bundesarchiv.de/).
-However, in the HERI portal this information is spread in the different branches that the Bundesarchiv is divided on.
+The Bundesarchiv offers an export through their Open Data portal ([https://open-data.bundesarchiv.de/](https://open-data.bundesarchiv.de/)).
+However, in the EHRI portal this information is spread in the different branches that the Bundesarchiv is divided on.
 Therefore, the process should be divided and customised per branch.

 * Bundesarchiv, Koblenz (de-002579)
     1. Create a URLset for the Apex data using the TSV file named Bundesarchiv-Koblenz-URLset-Apex.tsv